josephlhall/draft-hall-iasa2-struct/draft-ietf-iasa2-struct.md

 The structure of the Board of Directors of the LLC shall be composed of up to seven people as follows:

-* 4 Appointed by the IETF NomCom, confirmed by the IESG

-* 1 IETF Chair ex officio or other person selected by the IESG
+* 1 IETF Chair or delegate selected by the IESG

 * 1 Appointed by the ISOC Board of Trustees

+* 3 Appointed by the IETF NomCom, confirmed by the IESG

-* 1 Appointed by the LLC Board itself, confirmed by IESG
+* AS NEEDED, up to 2 Appointed by the LLC board itself, confirmed by the IESG

 ## Recruiting LLC Board Directors {#director-recruitment}